EDTTool/EDTT/docs/EDTT_transport_bsim.md

 it would not be, an error would be printed.

 When the transport layer is closed, the EDTT Bridge FIFOs are closed and deleted.

+### Note about the low level device

+The low level device attached to the EDTT BSim transport is optional (though some test cases may require it to be present).
+By default, the EDTT BSim transport will run without it; To enable it use the --low-level-device (or -l for short) command line argument.

+Since the low level device is a BSim device in itself, it requires a BSim device number to be assigned to it when enabled; Specify this using the --low-level-device-nbr command line argument.